mojaloop/license-scanner-tool/README.md

 # License-Scanner

-A Tool for scanning the licenses of multiple github projects at once
+A tool for scanning licenses of many nodejs projects at once.

 ## Installation